Privacy statement – applies to all RMIT students

 You have the right to request access to and/or correct any personal information concerning you that is held by RMIT.
 For further information please contact RMIT Connect.
 Complex access requests may require a formal application under the Freedom of Information Act 1982 and such requests should be directed to the RMIT University Freedom of Information Officer.

 Vocational education students

 The Education and Training Reform Act 2006 requires RMIT to collect and disclose personal information for a number of purposes including the allocation of a Victorian Student Number (VSN) and updating personal information on the Victorian Student Register.

-RMIT University is required to provide the Victorian Government, through the Department of Education and Training, with student and training activity data which may include information provided during enrolment and unique identifiers such as the VSN and the Commonwealth’s Unique Student Identifier (USI).
+RMIT is required to provide the Victorian Government, through the DET, with student and training activity data, which may include information provided during enrolment and unique identifiers such as the VSN and the Commonwealth’s Unique Student Identifier (USI).

 Information is required to be provided in accordance with Victorian Government guidelines.
-The Department may use this information for a range of VET purposes including administration, monitoring and planning.
+The Department may use this information for a range of Vocational Education and Training (VET) purposes including administration, monitoring and planning.
 A student’s USI may be used for specific VET purposes including the verification of student data provided by RMIT, the administration and audit of VET providers and programs; education related policy and research purposes and to assist in determining eligibility for training subsidies.

 Students eligible for VET FEE-HELP and VET Student Loans

-For further information about the way the Department of Education and Training collects and handles student personal information, including access, correction and complaints, visit the Department of Education and Training privacy webpage.
+For further information about the way the DET collects and handles student personal information, including access, correction and complaints, visit the Department of Education and Training Privacy webpage.

 - visit the Privacy webpage

 - speak with staff at RMIT Connect